silentfalcon/silentfalcon/README.md

 Hi there, I'm Vyankatesh Shinde 👋

-👀 Aspiring Ethical Hacker and Penetration Tester based in Nepal, committed to mastering cybersecurity.
+👀 Aspiring Ethical Hacker and Penetration Tester & committed to mastering cybersecurity.

 🌱 Currently pursuing a Bachelor's Of Technology in Artificial Intellegince & Data Science Engineering to deepen technical expertise.